Where do you begin when food shopping as a new vegan? How do you survive the supermarket?

 Don’t expect to get everything right on your first shop either.
 If you go home with something you later realise isn’t vegan, don’t beat yourself up about it.
 Take it back, give it to a friend or donate it to a food bank.
 You’ll remember for next time!

-If you need a starting point for spotting those non-vegan ingredients, check out our guide to Hidden Ingredients.
+If you need a starting point for spotting those non-vegan ingredients, check out my guide to Hidden Ingredients.
 You can read it, jot some down and have a mini-list with you as you browse the store.

 Know Your Vegan Logos